-Abdominal bloating after a workout can be a painful and discouraging experience, but it is not necessarily cause for concern.
+Feeling bloated after a workout can be a painful and discouraging experience, but it is not necessarily cause for concern.
 It might be what you are eating and drinking that is causing the problem, and making simple adjustments can remedy the situation.
 However, if the problem persists for more than two weeks, despite your making adjustments, consult a doctor.

 When you engage in vigorous exercise, blood is moved away from your intestines and out to your extremities.
 This impairs the digestive process, which can lead to bloating if you have eaten too much, too soon before working out.

 This leads to bloating, often in the abdominal area.
 It could be that you have a tendency to retain water, particularly if you sweat out a lot of salt when exercising.
 Some beginning exercisers retain water because their bodies interpret working out as a trauma and retain fluids as a precautionary measure.

-Although digestive issues and water retention are the more common causes of abdominal bloating in those who exercise, other factors can cause or contribute to the problem.
+Although digestive issues and water retention are the more common causes of abdominal bloating after exercise, other factors can cause or contribute to the problem.
 Prescription medications can lead to bloating, particularly if they contain lactulose or sorbitol, reports the online encyclopedia MedlinePlus.